btcpayserver/btcpayserver-doc/docs/Deployment/ManualDeployment.md

 Now you can browse your server on port 8080.

-Note that by default, btcpayserver will use SQLite as backend, while being easier, this is deprecated.
+Note that by default, BTCPay Server will use SQLite as backend, while being easier, this is deprecated.
 You should better use a postgresql backend as documented on [Extended Manual Deployment](./ManualDeploymentExtended.md).

 ## Testnet Specific Deployments